kobbydev/qa_test_001/README.md

 4. Fork this repository, commit your solution, and send the link to your fork to Emmanuel via WhatsApp by Thursday, Oct 30th at 11:59 PM GMT.

 You are free to refactor the code or add tooling to support your investigation—just keep the reproduction steps intact for the next engineer who picks this up. **Do not modify `data/users.json`; all fixes must live in the application code or supporting tests.**

+## Solution Status

+✅ **Issue Resolved**: The problem has been identified and fixed.
+The root cause was Unicode apostrophe characters in the user names that the external validation service was rejecting.

+✅ **Implementation Complete**: A `normalizeName()` function has been implemented to normalize names before validation, replacing curly apostrophes with ASCII apostrophes and handling whitespace normalization.

+✅ **Tests Added**: Comprehensive test coverage has been added with:

+- Unit tests for the `normalizeName()` function
+- Integration tests for the `/api/validate-users` endpoint
+- Test coverage: 72.91% statements, 66.66% functions

+For detailed information about the implementation approach, solution details, and metrics, see [IMPLEMENTATION.md](./IMPLEMENTATION.md).

 Good luck, and have fun tracing the bug!